Another Look at the Jobs Report

 The report documents that inflation has run twice the rate of government numbers.
 Instead of losing 20 percent of value over four years, the dollar has lost fully 40 percent of value.
 Once you merge those numbers with existing GDP data to come up with real output, it turns out that the U.S. economy has been in recession since the first quarter of 2022.

 In just three of those 10 quarters since 2019 did adjusted real GDP increase (with one being only a marginal increase) and none of the increases occurred in consecutive quarters.
 That means exactly what I’ve long suspected.
-The U.S. economy never really recovered from lockdowns and has been sinking for two years.
+The U.S. economy never really recovered from the COVID-19 lockdowns and has been sinking for two years.

 Once you combine this with a more realistic look at jobs numbers, the result is grim but also somewhat satisfying.
 It means that you are not crazy.
-There is no economic boom going on at all but just the opposite.
+There is no economic boom going on at all, but just the opposite.
 Everything to the contrary really just amounts to some extremely fancy data manipulation.

 The good news is that all of this is fixable with deregulation, balanced budgets, a better monetary policy, and dramatic cuts.
 The only question is whether Washington will gain the courage to implement such reforms in time to save the United States from what could come to be known as the Greater Depression.